jackhlay/Chessguy/README.txt

 Hello!

 Thank you for your interest in my Chess Engine.
-This projext is written in python.
+This project is written in python.

 Here are the milestones: